guilhemmarchand/telegraf-kafka/docs/ootb_alerting.rst

 - When the date and hours of the maintenance time window are reached, the scheduled report "Verify Kafka alerting maintenance status" will automatically disable the maintenance mode.

+- If a start date time different than the current time is selected (default), this action will automatically schedule the maintenance time window.

 Disabling the maintenance mode
 ------------------------------